-Ghana Airport Company receives US$10 per passenger for antigen test
+Ghana Airport Company receives US$10 per passenger for Antigen Test

 Dr Emmanuel Acquaye, the Managing Director of the FHS signed for his company while Mr Yaw Kwakwa, the Managing Director of the GACL initialled for the Airport Company.

-However, the contract and rationale for charging each Ghanaian $50 and $150 for non-ECOWAS members per an Antigen Test was not readily available to the Parliament's Appointments Committee.
+However, the contract and rationale for charging each Ghanaian US$50 and US$150 for non-ECOWAS members per an Antigen Test was not readily available to the Parliament’s Appointments Committee.

 This came to light when Mr Kwaku Ofori Asiamah, the Transport Minister-designate appeared before the Appointments Committee of Parliament, for vetting.